 GIs are often associated with rural communities and the promotion of products that are deeply rooted in tradition, culture and geography.
 However, GIs can also be used to promote new and innovative products where they possess distinctive characteristics that are attributable to their geographical origin.

 Protection for geographical indications in New Zealand

 In New Zealand, protection for geographical indications on all products that can establish reputation in their market is provided by:

 - the Fair Trading Act 1986

 - the common law tort of ‘passing off’

 - more specifically for wines and spirits, a higher level of protection is available if registered under the Geographical Indications (Wine and Spirits) Registration Act 2006.

 The Geographical Indications (Wine and Spirits) Registration Act 2006 establishes a registration regime for the geographical indications of wine and spirits.
 The regime is administered by the Intellectual Property Office of New Zealand (IPONZ).

 Section 9 of the Fair Trading Act 1986 provides that "No person shall, in trade, engage in conduct that is misleading or deceptive or is likely to mislead or deceive".

-A product that does not originate from the geographical area indicated, or that does not possess the characteristics for which a geographical indication is known, could be found to breach the Act.
+A product that does not originate from the geographical area indicated on its label or packaging, or that does not possess the characteristics for which a geographical indication is known, could be found to breach the Act.